 If you have any thoughts of suicide, or of other ways of hurting yourself, go straight to a hospital with your tablets.

 This may be a side-effect, and you need urgent help.

-- When taking mirtazapine or another antidepressant, some people think about hurting themselves orhave suicidal thoughts.
+- Whilst taking mirtazapine some people may think, some people think about hurting themselves orhave suicidal thoughts.
 This is more common at the start of treatment than later on.

 - This can happen to anyone, but is more likely to happen if you are less than 25 years old.

 - You must to straight to hospital if you have thoughts of hurting yourself or have suicidal thoughts.
 Take your medicines with you and tell the doctor that you are taking mirtazapine